clartaq/cwiki/resources/private/md/About_Import-Export.md

 ### Importing

 When you have a Markdown file that you want to import into the wiki, hover over the "More" drop-down menu.
 The "Import" menu item will appear.
 Click it.
-You should see a page asking you to select a file to import.
+You should see a page asking you to select files to import.

 ### Things You Should Know About Importing